John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 for long.
 The price difference between the original and knock-off products is so small, that really it is not worth buying the knock-off version of the product.
 But enough with the words, let's see the boards you can actually use:

+• **DSTIKE WiFi Deauther MiNi ESP8266 OLED** (this model already has the code needed and a small screen, so you can skip the programming phase and you can use it without the need of it being plugged into a laptop or smartphone)
-• ESP8266 NodeMcu with CP2102 **or** ESP8266 NodeMcu with CH340G (although the first one is better by far.
+• **ESP8266 NodeMcu with CP2102** or **ESP8266 NodeMcu with CH340G** (although the first one is better by far.
 It's also the one I bought so we know it works for sure)
 • WeMos D1 Mini ESP8266 NodeMcu 4M (generally most WeMos ESP8266 boards will work)
 • Other knock-off products that might work, might not (is it really worth taking the risk?)